Cultured Cabbage Juice

 Dec 21st, 2007 by Matt S

-Recently I have been experimenting with Cultured Cabbage Juice, and although I seem to be getting less interest from the ladies after drinking it
+Recently I have been experimenting with Cultured Cabbage Juice, and although I seem to be getting less interest from the ladies after drinking it – it does make me feel better.

 I got the idea from this web page .
 What I basically do is chop up cabbage, fine enough so your blender can handle it.
 Toss it in the blender along with enough water to fill the blender about 2/3 of the way full and then blend until there is just cabbage liquid.
 I then add the cabbage liquid to a large 2L ice tea jug.
 I fill it with two more blenders full of the cabbage liquid, cover the top with a paper towel secured by a rubber band, and then wait.
 After 3 days, I take the paper towel off the top and pour the cabbage liquid through a fine strainer into another pitcher.
 The cabbage pulp is fine so you need a fine strainer to catch it.
 Sometimes it takes a while for the liquid to drain, so I will help it by slowly pressing my fist on top of the cabbage juice/pulp mixture.
 After a decent amount of liquid has been forced out, I toss the pulp in the trash can and pour more of the pulp through the strainer.
 Once all of the cabbage liquid/pulp has been poured trough the strainer there is just juice left in the other pitcher.